Evaluating Feature Dependent Noise in Preference-based Reinforcement Learning: Experiments

 \subsection{Results and analysis}

 \textbf{Trajectory Feature Magnitude Noise:} This noise flips labels for trajectory pairs that show big differences in their action-level features.
 In this setup, we use the \textit{torque magnitudes from the action space} of each domain to define the noise.
-The results are presented in Figure~\ref{fig:comapre_noise} as denoted by \textbf{Magnitude} (grey).
+The results are presented in Figure~\ref{fig:comapre_noise} as denoted by \textbf{Magnitude} (pink).

-In Walker, Trajectory Feature Magnitude Noise is slightly easier to detect than Uniform noise at 10\% with better agent performance than Uniform (orange line) and becomes increasingly easier to detect than Uniform at higher noise rates.
+In Walker, Trajectory Feature Magnitude Noise is slightly easier to detect than Uniform noise at 10\% with better agent performance than Uniform (blue line) and becomes increasingly easier to detect than Uniform at higher noise rates.
 In Half Cheetah, this noise is similar in performance to Uniform noise at 10-20\% corruption but is harder to detect than Uniform noise at 30-40\%.
 In Quadruped, this noise is harder to detect at 10\% and easier to detect or comparable at higher noise levels.
 The effect of trajectory feature noise is domain- and noise-level-dependent and does not have a clear pattern.
 We hypothesize that the structure of this type of noise makes it easier to detect; RIME can easily recognize that all samples that have large torque values are noise and hence, are easier to detect than identifying a random noisy sample.
 This detection becomes even easier at higher noise levels due to the availability of more noisy samples.

-\textbf{Uncertainty Aware Noise:} This noise represents the idea: what if the teacher happens to be erroneous, where the student is also underperforming?
-We simulate uncertainty-aware noise by injecting noise into trajectories where the reward function has the highest uncertainty, i.e., the predicted reward between two trajectories is very close to each other.
+\textbf{Margin Dependent Noise:} We simulate margin dependent Noise by injecting noise into trajectories where the reward function has the highest marginal uncertainty, i.e., the predicted reward between two trajectories is very close to each other.
 This noise refers to value-based similar trajectories as seen from the lens of the reward model.
-The results are presented in Figure~\ref{fig:comapre_noise} as denoted by \textbf{Uncertainty} (blue).
-It can be seen that this noise is generally harder with lower learning performance in our domains as compared to Uniform noise is denoted by the orange line, except for Walker, and the agents tend to converge to a much lower episodic return, sometimes not learning at all (e.g: 30\% noise on Half Cheetah).
-This suggests that the previous denoise algorithms are still challenged by this type of noise.
+The results are presented in Figure~\ref{fig:comapre_noise} as denoted by \textbf{Margin} (red).
+It can be seen that this noise is generally harder with lower learning performance in our domains as compared to Uniform noise denoted by the orange line, except for Walker, and the agents tend to converge to a much lower episodic return, sometimes not learning at all (e.g, 30\% noise on Half Cheetah).
+This suggests that the previous denoise algorithms are still challenged by this type of noise, which is non-stationary and adapts to the evolving learned hypothesis, thereby making it particularly difficult to detect.